The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Analysis algorithms

 We enumerate all minimal quorums, minimal blocking sets and minimal splitting sets of thus generated FBASs and record the time to completion of each of these operations.
 All analyses were single-threaded and performed on regular server-class hardware.
 We explicitly deactivated all optimizations based on detecting and exploiting symmetric clusters, so that the results of this study reflect the performance of the more expensive \cref{algo:find_minimal_quorums,algo:find_minimal_blocking_sets,algo:find_minimal_splitting_sets}.

 \Cref{fig:performance_ideal,fig:performance_stellarlike} depict the median measured times on a log scale, from a set of 10 measurements per FBAS size (we performed the same analysis 10 times, recording individual times).
 As was expected, analysis durations raise exponentially with growing top tier sizes $m$.
-Analyses start requiring more than an hour to finish at $m > 23$ for flat symmetric top tiers and $m > 30$ for Stellar-like topologies.
-This is a cautiously positive result---top-tier sizes observed in practice are currently in the range of 7 organizations (23 raw nodes) for the Stellar network.
+Analyses start requiring more than an hour to finish at $m \geq 23$ for flat symmetric top tiers and $m \geq 24$ for Stellar-like topologies.
+This is a cautiously positive result---top tier sizes observed in practice are currently in the range of 7 organizations (23 raw nodes) for the Stellar network (cf. \cref{app:stellar_example}) and 7 organizations (10 raw nodes) for the MobileCoin network \cite{ndolo2021crawling}.
 It is likely that, for example through parallelization or the development of additional optimizations for \enquote{almost symmetric} FBASs, the analysis durations for naturally occurring FBASs can be reduced further.